cryskram/gnv/README.md

  - gnv signs-out the account after the process has completed to enable developers use git commands and improve security

 ## ChangeLog:

+ - *v1.0.5:* _Big Release.
+Added Functionallity to create git in any repquired destination path, Improved colors for the terminal, more accuracy in deleting repositories, bug fixes_

  - *v1.0.4:* _Major Release, capability to set Github theme, list repos of the given account_
     _Note_: **Please Provide Your Username and account for all the commands as gnv needs it for getting the right data of the right user**